 I’ve never understood why manufacturers of artificial Christmas trees do not sell half-trees or three-quarter trees.
 Take a Christmas tree and cut it in half, length-wise, so that it can be placed flush up against a wall or in the corner of the room, which is what most people do anyway.
-Hardly anyone decorates the… Thirsting to read the rest of “Half Of A Christmas Tree?”
-Click on this link!
+Hardly anyone decorates the… Continue reading the rest of “Half Of A Christmas Tree.”

 Just a quick update concerning my SenseCam project.
 I have finally gotten around to porting my SenseCam software from the old J2ME version on my k850i to an Objective-C version for the iPhone 4.
-I effectively had to do a complete rewrite from the ground up, but the development work only took about two weeks… Click this link to read the rest of “SenseCam On The iPhone.”
+I effectively had to do a complete rewrite from the ground up, but the development work only took about two weeks… Needing to get the remainder of “SenseCam On The iPhone?”
+Click this!

 Cats are highly efficient machines for converting food in to sleep.

 The Land Rover I have has a smart key.
 The Toyota Camry my girlfriend drives has a smart key.
 Little digital devices that just have to be in close proximity to the vehicle to unlock the door or start the engine.
-When will the triple-A (equivalent to the RAC or AA in the UK), if… Continue reading the rest of the post
+When will the triple-A (equivalent to the RAC or AA in the UK), if… Click to read the rest of “Smart Keys Require Batteries.”

 When you wanted to squeeze that little bit of extra speed out of the hard drive data transfers from your workstation the easiest option was to install a RAID array, some motherboards have them built-in by default, like the one on my main workstation at the office, or they come as add-in cards such as… Continue reading the rest of the article

 25 places to find eInk in the near future and 10 places that you won’t.
 Driving back from a commencement address I had just given I was intrigued by how long it would take for eInk to become so ubiquitous that we will no longer think about.
-How long until we start seeing eInk everywhere?… Looking to read the remainder of “eInk Everywhere??”
-Click this!
+How long until we start seeing eInk everywhere?… Continue reading the remainder of “eInk Everywhere?.”

 A couple of weeks ago I was pondering this idea whilst cleaning out my ears in the shower.
-Is there a way, I am wondering, if it is possible to play a tone through an ear piece, and have a microphone, also embedded in the ear piece, monitor the reaction of the ear as it… Continue reading the rest of the article
+Is there a way, I am wondering, if it is possible to play a tone through an ear piece, and have a microphone, also embedded in the ear piece, monitor the reaction of the ear as it… Click this link to read the remainder of the article

 Just a thought.
 When will we start seeing eInk displays with a backlight?
 And when will we start seeing transparent eInk displays?
 And when will we see our first full-size, road-side eInk advertising billboard?
-Maybe if you work for a company that keeps shuffling you from department to department you could have an eInk business… Need to read the rest of “Thoughts about eInk displays?”
-Click here!
+Maybe if you work for a company that keeps shuffling you from department to department you could have an eInk business… Looking to read the rest of “Thoughts about eInk displays?”
+Click the link!